clare-pack818/clare-pack818.github.io/_posts/2017-10-21-Outing-01-RSA-Botanic-Garden-and-JOTA.md

 <li>Backyard Jungle Requirement 5 (go for a walk and pick out 2 sounds)</li>
 </ul>

+## JOTA
-This is also the day our pack can participate in the Jamboree Over the Air (JOTA) at TBI in Pomona.
+This is also the day our pack can participate in the Jamboree Over the Air (JOTA) at TBI in Pomona, it is from 10am - 12 noon.
 Requirements completed (on top of a cool JOTA patch):
 * Requirement 8 of Family Stories Adventure